 Add To Favorites

 Sculptures can be fun as well as serious.
-Create a delightful Squiggle Sculpture with Crayola Neon Model Magic®!
+Students create a delightful Squiggle Sculpture with Crayola Neon Model Magic®!
 Can you balance the squiggles?

 Students select colors of neon Crayola Model Magic that look interesting together.
 A small amount of white or black Model Magic can be added as a cool accent!
 Students roll out long skinny strands (a little thinner than your pinky) of each color.
 Roll the strands into long curls and swirls by propping the sculpture on or inside a base such as a paper cup or bowl.
 Balance with recycled items as necessary.
 Air-dry sculptures overnight.

-To made the base of sculptures, students choose a new Model Magic color to make a base for your sculpture.
+To made the base of sculptures, students choose a new Model Magic color.
 Roll a thick slab of it on wax paper.
 Press a plastic cup into it to cut out a circle.
 Very carefully, push the ends of the dried squiggles into the base so they stand straight up.
 It’s OK if the squiggles tangle up.
 If some pieces break, just lace pieces into another spot.
 Attach loose pieces with a dot of Crayola School Glue.

-Air-dry the sculpture before moving it to your in-school art gallery!
+Air-dry the sculpture before moving it to the in-school art gallery!
 Display it with a detailed written description of the sculpture.
 Use as many of the art elements and principles of visual organization as possible in your description.